DiffEM: Learning from Corrupted Data with Diffusion Models via Expectation Maximization: Experiment Details

 For the manifold experiment (\cref{appdx:curve}), we choose $\alpha=3.5, \beta=1.5$, $\sigma_0=10^{-3}, \sigma_1=10^1$.
 For the remaining experiments, we set $\alpha=\beta=3$, $\sigma_0=10^{-3}, \sigma_1=10^2$.

-\paragraph{Initialization} As noted in \cref{sec:EM-converge}, the convergence rate of DiffEM depends on the quality of the initial prior $\pi\ind{0}$ through the quantity $\KLd{\Pxs}{\pi\ind{0}}$, i.e., the KL divergence between the ground-truth prior $\Pxs$ and the initial prior $\pi\ind{0}$.
+\paragraph{Initialization} As noted in \cref{sec:EM-converge}, the convergence rate of DiffEM depends on the quality of the initial prior $\pi\ind{0}$ through the quantity $\KLd{\Pxs}{\pi\ind{0}}$, i.e., the KL divergence between the ground-truth data distribution $\Pxs$ and the initial $\pi\ind{0}$.
 Therefore, a better initial prior may lead to faster convergence.
-In our experiments, we consider the following initialization strategies: \begin{enumerate} \item[(a)] \textbf{Corrupted prior:} For linear corruption processes, the observation is $Y=(AX+\epsilon,A)$.
+In our experiments, we consider the following initialization strategies: \begin{enumerate} \item[(a)] \textbf{Corrupted prior:} For \cref{eq:linear-corr}, the observation is $Y=(AX+\epsilon,A)$.
 When $\dy=\dx$, we can consider the \emph{corrupted prior} $\pi\ind{0}$, which is simply the distribution of $X'=AX+\epsilon$.
-To sample from $\pi\ind{0}$, we can draw $Y=(AX+\epsilon,A)\sim \Pys$ and set $X'=Y[0:\dy]$. \item[(b)] \textbf{Gaussian prior:} For general linear corruption processes, we can fit a Gaussian prior $\pi\ind{0}=\normal{\mu_X,\Sigma_X}$ using the observations $\set{Y\sid{1},\cdots,Y\sid{N}}\sim \Pys$. \item[(c)] \textbf{Warm-start:} More generally, we can set $\pi\ind{0}$ to be any pre-trained diffusion prior as the \emph{warm-start} prior.
+To sample from $\pi\ind{0}$, we can draw $Y=(AX+\epsilon,A)\sim \Pys$ and set $X'=Y[0:\dy]$. \item[(b)] \textbf{Gaussian prior:} In general, we can fit a Gaussian prior $\pi\ind{0}=\normal{\mu_X,\Sigma_X}$ using the observations $\set{Y\sid{1},\cdots,Y\sid{N}}\sim \Pys$. \item[(c)] \textbf{Warm-start:} More generally, we can set $\pi\ind{0}$ to be any pre-trained diffusion prior as the \emph{warm-start} prior.
 In particular, this can be the diffusion prior trained on corrupted data by existing methods~\citep[etc.]{daras2023ambient,kawar2023gsure,rozet2024learning}. \end{enumerate} For the experiments (except \cref{ssec:CIFAR-improve}), we adopt initialization strategy (b).
 Following the implementation in \citep{rozet2024learning}, the Gaussian prior is fitted efficiently through a few closed-form EM iterations.
 An exception is the experiment on blurred CIFAR-10, where we adopt strategy (a).
 In \cref{ssec:CIFAR-improve}, we perform experiments with strategy (c), applying DiffEM to the warm-start prior trained by EM-MMPS~\citep{rozet2024learning}, demonstrating that DiffEM can monotonically improve upon the initial prior.